bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 hg19 output -preparsedDir preparsed -p 2 -S 15' | qsub -l nodes=1:ppn=2 -d .
 ```

-* Homer takes a while to execute for a whole genome track like this.
-Expect the job to take about 30 minutes of runtime.
+* HOMER takes a while to execute for a whole genome track like this.
+Expect this job to take about 30 minutes of runtime, with the current 2 cores setup.
 In the meantime, we will explore the GO terms enrichment tool GREAT.

 ### 3- Looking for GO terms enrichment with GREAT